Updates on State-Sponsored IRA Programs

 State-sponsored retirement plans generally focus on people working for small companies, as well as younger workers, minorities, and low- to moderate-income earners.
 The state programs:

 - Are usually designed as Roth individual retirement accounts (IRAs);

-- Lower investment and administrative fees; and
+- Minimize investment and management costs; and

 - Improve retirement for people with limited savings options.

 What developments have been made in each of the eight states that have established a program?

 The Golden State has finalized regulations for the implementation of a state-run automatic Roth IRA plan for private-sector employees who lack access to retirement plans.
 Under the renamed CalSavers program (formerly California Secure Choice), employers with an average of five or more workers will be required to automatically make IRA payroll deductions for their employees or offer an employer-sponsored retirement plan.

 Program regulators seek a third-party administrator to run the plan and intend to launch a pilot program this fall.
 By January 2020, employers with 100+ staff must be registered for CalSavers.
 By January 2021, businesses with 50+ employees must be registered.
 By January 2022, employers with five or more workers must be registered.

 Connecticut will phase in its Retirement Security plan during 2018 and cover businesses with five or more employees.
 The program's board is meeting to establish program rules and design.

 The Illinois program features an automatic-enrollment, payroll-deduction retirement savings account for certain private-sector employees whose employers do not offer retirement plans.
 The state will phase in the program, launching a pilot plan this May and rolling out the official version in October.
 Plan officials will notify eligible businesses before the project's start, but many firms may not start enrolling employees until later phases in 2018 or 2019.